 The exchange-correlation (XC) potential is the central quantity in Kohn-Sham density functional theory (KS-DFT) and fully determines the accuracy of electronic structure calculations.
-We are developing a novel method, termed spatial mixing of model potentials (SMMP), to obtain reliable, first-principles XC potentials for challenging systems.
-The method is formulated within the hybrid-DFT framework, and the XC potentials are constructed by mixing the local density approximation (LDA) and exact exchange (EXX) potentials, with spatially dependent mixing parameters derived from the piecewise linearity conditions of both the energy and the electron density.[1,2] SMMP holds strong promise for predicting electronic structures in challenging systems, such as charge-transfer systems, systems with unpaired electrons (e.g., radicals, anions, and polarons), and mixed-valence systems.
-SMMP is illustrated in the following figures.
+Its accuracy is largely hindered by the self-interaction error.
+We are developing a novel method, termed spatial mixing of model potentials (SMMP), to reduce the self-interaction error in XC potentials.
+The method is formulated within the hybrid DFT framework.
+The XC potentials are constructed by mixing the local density approximation (LDA) and exact exchange (EXX) potentials, with the spatially dependent mixing parameters derived from the piecewise linearity conditions of both the total energy and electron density.[1,2] These two conditions greatly reduce the self-interaction error.
+SMMP holds strong promise for predicting electronic structures in challenging systems, such as charge-transfer systems, systems having unpaired electrons (e.g., radicals, anions, and polarons), and mixed-valence systems.
+The SMMP method is illustrated with the following figures.

 [1] C. Huang, J. Chem.
 Phys.
 161, 084103 (2024)